Here's how to watch the Monday press conferences from CES 2018

 Toyota: 9 a.m.
 PT/12 noon ET

-The Toyota Research Institute will show the third iteration of its autonomous research vehicle.
+The Toyota Research Institute will show the third iteration of its autonomous research vehicle on Tuesday.
 It doesn't look all that different from the previous version -- It's still built atop a last-generation Lexus LS 600hL hybrid luxury sedan -- but it has some key changes like a new Luminar lidar array that scans around the entire car at distances up to 200 meters.
+We'll see other news at the press conference.

 Panasonic: 10 a.m.
 PT/1 p.m.
 ET